drewww/prism/_sources/making-a-roguelike/part4.rst.txt

-Taking Licks
+Taking licks
 ============

 It's time to make kobolds a little dangerous!
 In this chapter we're going to give the player health and have the kobolds attack them!

-Giving the Player HP
+Giving the player HP
 --------------------

 The first thing we're going to want to do is go ahead and give the player a Health